jaspervdj/patat/README.md

     Arguments:

-     -  `frames`: number of frames to use.
+     -  `frameRate`: number of frames per second.
 Defaults to 24.
      -  `duration`: duration of the animation in seconds.
 Defaults to 1.

 Trivia